-In these immune responses, colon-resident macrophages have a special role as the “first responders” producing potent antimicrobial molecules and as “orchestrators” presenting antigens to T cells, releasing cytokines/chemokines and migrating to lymph nodes and other tissues.
-Increased numbers of MFs in the inflamed colon were observed in numerous human studies {refs}.
-Further, it was shown that a positive response to anti-TNF therapy is associated with induction of apoptosis specifically in activated macrophages {PMID: 11677207}.
-A recent functional genomics network model of IBD has identified a strong M component within human IBD key driver genes {ref}.
-Increase in mucosal Ms found in pouchitis-affected mucosa (9) suggests that Ms can be also a critical component of this UC-like condition.
-Paradoxically, we still know very little about which subpopulations of macrophages reside in human large bowel and even less about which of those cell types are contributing to inflammation in UC requiring surgery {PMID: 27243595}.
-While many studies have used biopsies, this approach (differently from perioperative tissues) represents a challenge for obtaining sufficient numbers of viable cells for functional subset characterizations.
-Additionally, despite the consensus that colonic microbiota plays an important role in UC {refs}, information about which microbes can be driving activation of different types of gut macrophages is still missing.
+To better understand the pathophysiology of UC (and IBD), many studies have analyzed mucosal biopsies as an approach to reconstruct pathological immune responses through dissection of immune cell heterogeneity; this approach, however, is challenging due to small number of cells.
+Additionally, the casual link between specific immune and microbial phenotypes is still missing, and further studies, particularly with the use of more abundant perioperative tissue, is highly needed.

 Barrier 2: Inability to predict pouchitis after IPAA

 Pouchitis can occur after IPAA construction for either UC or familial adenomatous polyposis.
 UC-associated pouchitis is much more frequent, thus, suggesting that it likely results from the patients’ immune dysregulation underlying their UC.
 Indeed, studies of the microbiome and host gene expression in pouchitis detected the presence of dysbiosis (ref.) and revealed that the transcripts of complement cascade and IL12 pathways were the most strongly associated with microbial shifts (ref.) showing its similarity to UC.
-In contrast to UC, however, prevention of pouchitis is possible and consists of several options ranging from probiotics, anti-inflammatory drugs to the entire change in surgical strategy (e.g., fecal diversion, colostomy) {refs}.
-Because these therapies have their own adverse effects impeding their use in all IPAA patients, identifying patients at risk of pouchitis would help implement a targeted prophylaxis of this condition.
-(11)Although some studies have made attempts in this direction with promising results, no clinically usable biomarkers have been established so far {refs}.
+In contrast to UC, however, prevention of pouchitis is possible and consists of several options ranging from the use of probiotics, antibiotics and anti-inflammatory drugs to the changes in surgical strategy (e.g., fecal diversion, colostomy) {refs}.
+Because these therapies have their own adverse effects impeding their use in all IPAA patients, identifying patients at risk of pouchitis would help implement its targeted prophylaxis.
+Thus, one study demonstrated that histological signs of inflammation in the terminal ileum at the time of IPAA procedure were significant predictors of pouchitis (MS, Annals of Surgery, 1998).
+Other factors, such as polymorphism in key immune genes, presence of pANCA autoantibodies and microbe-specific (yeast S. cerevisiae, Clostridium flagelin CBir1) antibodies, blood platelet counts, levels of serum albumin and fecal butyrate and bile acid, have been also tested as potential markers predictive of pouchitis, although with mixed results (UN, Am.
+J. of Gatroenterology, 2009). {PMID: 28662525}(11) {gut 2017}.
+Despite some success, no clinically usable biomarkers have been established so far.

 Steps toward the improvement of scientific knowledge.

 Step 1.
-Characterizing diversity and functional specialization of macrophages in UC-affected intestine.
-Mouse studies have demonstrated that mucosal macrophages (Ms), sentinels of intestinal homeostasis, significantly contribute to inappropriate inflammatory responses in colitis.
-Gut inflammation and microbial stimulation alter homeostasis of mucosal Ms by increasing their number, phenotype and function, including their production of pro- and anti-inflammatory cytokines.
+Characterizing diversity and functional specialization of Mfs in UC-affected intestine